 Those points still represent our view that cryptocurrencies carry too much risk and uncertainty for the long-term, stable growth in investments that we seek.

 Bitcoin price has rocketed again

-Unsurprisingly, the value of the cryptocurrency rose to over $50,000 per Bitcoin in early 2021.
+Meanwhile, the value of Bitcoin has been on the move, rising steeply in the second half of 2021.
 As a result, many an investor is frustrated at having missed out on what they might see as a big win.

 We don’t see it that way.

 To understand what a cryptocurrency is, we first need to look at more conventional currencies, and then consider the differences.

 If you look at a £5 note, words, “I promise to pay the bearer on demand the sum of five pounds” appear written on the side that bears the Queen’s head.
 This harks back to how cash as we understand it today, evolved.